The Rise of Food Allergies

-The big advantage with DIY over a supplement (see below) is that you have all the control, and you could introduce any/all of the big 8 allergens (again, that’s milk, egg, peanut, tree nuts, shellfish, fish, wheat and soy), rather than only two or three, as all supplements do.
+The big advantage with DIY over a supplement (see below) is that you have all the control, and you could introduce any/all of the big 8 allergens (again, that’s milk, egg, peanut, tree nuts, shellfish, fish, wheat and soy) without any unnecessary fanfare.

 ** If you notice any possible signs or symptoms of allergy, stop feeding your baby and call your pediatrician.